Alex314-dev/rc-racing-system/README.md

 4. Open a project...
 5. Choose the SIDE file called "RC-RacingSystem.side", attached in the project
 6. Run the differerent tests.
 Pay attention to the fact that the tests are based on a testing user (liranneta23), and therefore some tests would probably fail if you run them from different users (for instance the "logging-in test")
-7. In case you want to add tests by yourself:
+7. In case you want to add tests by yourself: <br>
 	a.
-Add a test (click on the "+" button near "Tests")
+Add a test (click on the "+" button near "Tests") <br>
 	b.
-Click on "REC" (in the top right, below the 3 dots)
+Click on "REC" (in the top right, below the 3 dots) <br>
 	c.
-Navigate to the screen/s you wish to test
+Navigate to the screen/s you wish to test <br>
 	d.
-In case you want to test the value of a specific object, right-click on it, and then:
+In case you want to test the value of a specific object, right-click on it, and then: <br>
-	&emsp;Selenium-IDE --> Assert --> Text
+	&emsp;Selenium-IDE --> Assert --> Text <br>
 	e.
-The actions which are checked during the recording, including the "Asserts", will be added to the   SELENIUM-IDE
+The actions which are checked during the recording, including the "Asserts", will be added to the SELENIUM-IDE <br>
 	f.
-Choose a test you want to examine, and "Run current test"
+Choose a test you want to examine, and "Run current test" <br>
 	h.
 You can examine all the tests at once, by choosing "Run all tests"